 The Jeep Avenger, using a name from (Chrysler-owned) Hillman which also graced a series of Dodge cars, will enter Europe in 2023.
 All Jeeps will be electrified in nearly all European markets by the end of 2023, with four zero-emissions vehicles sold by 2025.
 The Jeep Avenger is a compact SUV first presented during the Dare Forward long-term strategic plan earlier this year.

-The Jeep Avenger will also be sold in Japan, South Korea, and other markets; it will be made in Tychy, Poland, and will be slotted under the existing Renegade.
+The Jeep Avenger will also be sold in Japan, South Korea, and other markets; it will be made in Italy and slotted under the existing Renegade.
 The range goal is 400 km (248 miles), with “impressive ground clearance, breakover, and approach angles.”
 It will be revealed and opened for orders on October 17, 2022, and delivered starting in 2023.

 Code-named Wagoneer S, the battery-powered, Ram-based luxury Wagoneer will be sold entirely as a BEV, with a target range of 400 miles, target power of 600 hp, and 0-60 time of 3.5 seconds.
 To be sold globally, it will have standard 4×4 and greater aerodynamic efficiency than the normal Wagoneer (made possible, one assumes, by not needing so much space for the engine under the hood.)
 It will be shown next year and production will start in 2024 in North America, with reservations coming in early 2023.